 The third switch is the dynamic breaking switch.
 When it is OFF, the motor will instantly stop, eliminating any product drift.
 When this switch is ON, the motor will coast to a stop, allowing the product to drift after the conveyor has been shut off.

-The forth switch is the amperage switch.
+The fourth switch is the amperage switch.
 When in the left position it provides a 1.5 amp and when in the right position it provides a 3.0 amp.

 Also located on the E24™ motor card beside the dip switch is the speed pot, which controls the speed of an individual E24™ motor.
 Turning it clockwise will increase the speed while counterclockwise decreases the speed.